Three first-time winners took home trophies from this year’s Doug Wright Awards, presented yesterday during the Toronto Comics Arts Festival.

 The Pigskin Peters Award, presented to the best experimental, unconventional or avant-garde comic of the year, went to The Palace of Champions by Henriette Valium.
 The other nominees included Julie Doucet, Ron Hotz, Matthew Reichertz and Chris Taylor.

-Finally, as previously reported, Katherine Collins, formerly known as Arn Saba before transitioning in 1993, was inducted into the Giants of the North, the Doug Wright Awards’ hall of fame.
+Finally, as previously reported, Katherine Collins was inducted into the Giants of the North, the Doug Wright Awards’ hall of fame.
 Collins is the creator of Neil the Horse Comics and Stories.